Lumos3D: A Single-Forward Framework for Low-Light 3D Scene Restoration: Conclusion

 \section{Conclusion}

 In this work, we presented \textbf{Lumos3D}, a single-forward framework for low-light 3D scene restoration.
-Unlike prior approaches that rely on precomputed camera poses or per-scene optimization, Lumos3D directly reconstructs and restore 3D scenes from unposed multi-view low-light inputs.
-Through the proposed cross-illumination distillation scheme and geometry-aware Lumos loss, our method jointly enforces photometric fidelity and spatial consistency.
-Extensive experiments on both synthetic and real-world datasets demonstrate that Lumos3D achieves visually consistent and geometrically accurate results, even when trained solely on synthetic data.
+Unlike prior scene-specific approaches that rely on precomputed camera poses and per-scene optimization, Lumos3D reconstructs and restore 3D scenes from unposed multi-view low-light inputs without any per-scene fitting required.
+The proposed cross-illumination distillation scheme and Lumos loss significantly improves the 3D scene restoration quality.
+Extensive experiments demonstrate that Lumos3D achieves geometrically accurate AND visually pleasant results, even when trained solely on synthetic data.
 Beyond low-light scenarios, the framework also generalizes to other challenging illumination conditions, such as over-exposure.
-We believe Lumos3D establishes a new foundation for scalable, optimization-free 3D scene restoration, paving the way toward unified and real-time relighting systems.
+The proposed Lumos3D establishes a new foundation for scalable, optimization-free 3D scene restoration, paving the way toward unified and real-time relighting systems.